-Stephen Malinowski offers one of the finest YouTube channels out there – his videos (made using the Music Animation Machine) really are a modern marvel.
+Stephen Malinowski (the American composer and educator) offers one of the finest YouTube channels out there—his videos (made using the Music Animation Machine) really are a modern marvel.
 He’s been making these educational animations since the early 1990s and received press interest in America back then, but with the advent of the internet and the arrival of YouTube, the popularity of his animations skyrocketed.

 He’s recently updated his process for making the animations, spicing up the old formula with mathematical concepts.
 These ideas have made it into some of his more recent projects, most notably whilst working through Bach’s 48 preludes and fugues from the Well-Tempered Clavier.

 Consequently, you can find animations that replicate Voronoi diagrams and, elsewhere, ChromaDepth 3D technology was used to bring old classics revolving brilliantly into the 21st century.
 Others are like a merry-go-round of retro video games or simply hurtle along at a flat out pace to keep up with the works of genius composers.
 It’s quite the trip!